alkampfergit/personal-blog/codewrecks/content/post/old/2010/04/extending-the-wcf-castle-proxy-generator.md

 }
 {{< / highlight >}}

-This property is usually set by the facility, so Iâ€™m able to configure the base address directly from facility configuration.
+This property is usually set by the facility, so I'm able to configure the base address directly from facility configuration.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 <facility id="wcfproxycreation"